WASHINGTON'S LEADING BUSINESS MAGAZINE

 2011 Washington Family Business Awards

-Lisa Wogan, Sarah Dewey and Steve Wehrly | December 2011 | FROM THE PRINT EDITION
+By Lisa Wogan, Sarah Dewey and Steve Wehrly November 10, 2011

 The family business constitutes a special element of many societies.
 It nurtures an extended family of kin and kindred spirits.
 It also creates and strengthens entire communities.
 In an age when innovative new startups are launched, sold and resold, the family business provides a valuable study in consistency and reliability.
-This doesn’t imply predictability, for the successful family business is anything but predictable.
-As you’ll see on the following pages that celebrate the winners of our 2011 Washington Family Business Awards, some have been incredibly nimble in changing with the times and with the tempo of economic developments.
+This doesnt imply predictability, for the successful family business is anything but predictable.
+As youll see on the following pages that celebrate the winners of our 2011 Washington Family Business Awards, some have been incredibly nimble in changing with the times and with the tempo of economic developments.
 Through it all, they have managed to prosper, change and grow while also keeping a practiced eye on tradition and succession.

 Legacy Award: Stemilt Growers